codebar/tutorials/ruby/lesson5/tutorial.md

 2. add an `inventory` method to a `Player`.
 Calling `inventory` prints out a list with all the items that the `Player` is holding
 3. extract a `Location` object.
 Modify your code so that it works with the location object, instead of a hash.

-If you need any help don't hesitate to ask [in our chatroom](https://gitter.im/codebar/tutorials).
+If you need any help don't hesitate to ask in our [gitter.im  chatroom](https://gitter.im/codebar/tutorials) or [slack.com channel](https://codebar.slack.com/messages/tutorials/).

 ---
 This ends our **Object Oriented Ruby and Inheritance (part 2)** tutorial.
 Is there something you don't understand?
 Try and go through the provided resources with your coach.
 If you have any feedback, or can think of ways to improve this tutorial [send us an email](mailto:feedback@codebar.io) and let us know.

 ### Further reading

 If you want to challenge yourself further and dive into the world of Rails, a Ruby framework for building websites, here is a tutorial book to [get you started.](https://www.railstutorial.org/book/frontmatter)